 What should I do if my battery overheats?

-Are there any risks associated with low-voltage operation?
+Are there risks with low-voltage operation?

 Related Tags: